top of page

 alan-byrne-psychotherapist-dublin.png

-My name is Alan Byrne.
-I am a qualified integrative psychotherapist having completed my training and Bachelor's of Science (hons) with the Irish Institute of Counselling and Psychotherapy (IICP).
-I am also a Pre-Accredited member of the Irish Association for Counselling and Psychotherapy (IACP).
+My name is Alan Byrne, and I am a qualified integrative psychotherapist.
+I completed my formal training and hold a Bachelor of Science (Hons) in Counselling and Psychotherapy from the Irish Institute of Counselling and Psychotherapy (IICP).

 Reaching out for support can feel difficult, especially when you’re already feeling low, stuck, or drained.